-By chance I saw these moulds in Redmart while browsing in the app.
-It was same brand as my red knife that you have seen in my videos.
-So I immediately ordered, only to find there was not stock.
-So I again ordered in Lazada and got it promptly.
-I really love these good quality popsicle moulds, though the size is bit bigger than the ones I have already used.
-These moulds were perfect for the yogurt popsicles with berries in it.
-In case it was a smaller mould, it would not be looking as I wanted.
+I really love these good quality popsicle molds, though the size is bit bigger than the ones I have already used.
+These molds were perfect for the yogurt popsicles with berries in it.
+In case it was a smaller mold, it would not be looking as I wanted.

-- First clean, chop the berries roughly and mix each with1 tbsp of sugar in a bowl and set aside.
+- First clean, chop the berries roughly and mix each with1 tablespoon of sugar in a bowl and set aside.
 After 15 mins, it will become soft and sweet.

 - Meanwhile you can mix yogurt, milk, sugar and vanilla smoothly.